‘The BIG Prize Minute’; Win 1025 All Access Tickets At 8:40 Thursday Morning!

-Tomorrow morning, The Tony Tecate Show with Bre will be playing The BIG Prize Minute at 8:40am!
-You could win 102.5 All Access tickets, a copy of Fences staring Academy Award-winning actress Viola Davis now on Digital HD, before Blu-ray and more!
+Thursday morning, The Tony Tecate Show with Bre will be playing The BIG Prize Minute at 8:40am!

 This is how it works, answer 10 questions in 60 seconds to win!
 If we don’t get a winner, we add another prize to the prize pot, and ask the same questions until all 10 questions are conquered!